 As stated above, if you just want to use the paint chips that you have purchased, you can simply choose from the Special Colors option.
-This will then list out all your purchased paints from the Paint Color store and are free to use multiple times in all cars.
+This will then list all your purchased paints from the Paint Color store that are free to use multiple times in all cars.

 Unfortunately, you cannot use the Carbon paints on individual parts, making it a rather missed opportunity to have the hood, wings, and splitters have a carbon fiber accent as opposed to just painting the car fully carbon.

 Painting your wheels is pretty much the same as you painting your car’s body, except that you are given only one color option and that is to color the wheel itself with the paint that you have chosen.